rkingsbury/personal-website/content/home/experience.md

   description = """Developed rechargeable batteries based on saltwater.

   * Invented and reduced to practice a novel energy storage technology based on saltwater
-  * Worked with co-founder and two MBA students to analyze system cost-effectiveness relative to market opportunity
+  * Worked with co-founder and two MBA students to analyze system cost-effectiveness and feasibility
   * Oversaw design, materials selection, fabrication, and testing of three laboratory-scale prototypes
   """